santina/team_Undecided/results/results.md

 In this file, we walk through our results, as well as the main analyses conducted.
 We'll follow the order specified by our pipeline:
 ![pipeline](https://github.com/STAT540-UBC/team_Undecided/blob/master/results/figures/teamUndecided_Pipeline.png "Pipeline")
+We'll also give a link to the source code, and general description of the inputs and outputs of each section.

 ## 0. Data Inspection
 *Input*: the normalized RNA-seq counts and methylation data, as downloaded from GEO.